JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/get_random_list_element.rst

 Inputs
 ------

-- **Seed** - Seed for the random generator, Where different seed return different random elements.
+- **Seed** - Seed for the random generator, where different seed return different random elements.
 - **List** - The input list.
 - **Amount** - The number of random elements in the output list.